Tylogix - iSeries SQL Tips and Techniques

 |

-"right-justify" string function built into SQL, but it can still be
+no "right-justify" string function built into SQL, but it

 SITE_CODE_RIGHT_JUSTIFED